haskellweekly/haskellweekly/data/newsletter/issue-174.markdown

     > Automatic creation of regression tests by designing a system that records the input, output and side-effects of a business application in production.

 -   [Fixed Points and Non-Fixed Points of Haskell Functors](https://free.cofree.io/2019/08/21/mu-nu/) by Ziyang Liu
-    > I’ve been playing with fixed points of Haskell functors lately and thought it would be useful to write down some of my thoughts, both to solidify my understanding and for future reference.
+    > I've been playing with fixed points of Haskell functors lately and thought it would be useful to write down some of my thoughts, both to solidify my understanding and for future reference.

 -   [Customizable Datatypes](https://mpardalos.xyz/posts/customizable_datatypes.html) by Michail Pardalos
     > This pattern allows parameters to be added in an easy way without cluttering up type signatures and has helped clean up a lot of code.